| Abstract |

 3 B.R.G.M., avenue de Concyr, BP 6009, 45060 Orléans Cedex 2, France

-(Received 20 February 1996, revised 3 April 1996, accepted 2 May 1996)
+Received 20 February 1996, revised 3 April 1996, accepted 2 May 1996

 Abstract

-© Les Editions de Physiques 1996
+© Les Editions de Physique 1996